felias-fogg/dw-link/docs/manual.md

 #### 3.3.4 Switch off debugWIRE mode

 There are two ways of switching off the debugWIRE mode.
 If you click on the ant symbol (last symbol in the left navigation bar), there should be the option *debug* environment.
 When you then click on *Custom*, you should see you the option *DebugWire Stop*.
 Clicking on it will set the MCU back to its normal state, where the RESET line can be used for resets and ISP programming is possible.
-Alternatively, you should be able to bring back you MCU to the normal state by typing "monitor stop" in the debugging terminal window of the PlatformIO IDE.
+Alternatively, you should be able to bring back you MCU to the normal state by typing `monitor dwoff` in the debugging terminal window of the PlatformIO IDE.

 ## 4. Problems and shortcomings